MaistrenkoAnton/django-material-admin/README.rst

-        'FAVICON':  'path/to/favicon',  # Admin site favicon (path to static should be specified) 'MAIN_BG_COLOR':  'color',  # Admin site main color, css color should be specified 'MAIN_HOVER_COLOR':  'color',  # Admin site main hover color, css color should be specified 'PROFILE_PICTURE':  'profile-background.jpeg',  # Admin site profile picture (path to static should be specified) 'PROFILE_BG':  'path/to/image',  # Admin site profile background (path to static should be specified) 'LOGIN_LOGO':  'path/to/image',  # Admin site logo on login page (path to static should be specified) 'LOGOUT_BG':  'path/to/image',  # Admin site background on login/logout pages (path to static should be specified)
+        'FAVICON':  'path/to/favicon',  # Admin site favicon (path to static should be specified) 'MAIN_BG_COLOR':  'color',  # Admin site main color, css color should be specified 'MAIN_HOVER_COLOR':  'color',  # Admin site main hover color, css color should be specified 'PROFILE_PICTURE':  'path/to/image',  # Admin site profile picture (path to static should be specified) 'PROFILE_BG':  'path/to/image',  # Admin site profile background (path to static should be specified) 'LOGIN_LOGO':  'path/to/image',  # Admin site logo on login page (path to static should be specified) 'LOGOUT_BG':  'path/to/image',  # Admin site background on login/logout pages (path to static should be specified)